 Volkswagen to build electric vehicles at Tennessee plant

-January 14, 2019 by Adrian Sainz The Associated Press
+By Adrian Sainz The Associated Press

 January 14, 2019 – German automaker Volkswagen said Monday its factory in Tennessee will be the focus of an $800 million investment in the company’s manufacturing of electric vehicles in North America.